Skip to main content Skip to secondary navigation

 • Co-President, Stanford Battery Club

-• Assistant Professor of Chemical Engineering, Center Fellow at the Precourt Institute for Energy, by courtesy, at the Woods Institute for the Environment and Assistant Professor, by courtesy, of Civil and Environmental Engineering
+• Assistant Professor of Chemical Engineering, by courtesy, of Civil and Environmental Engineering and Center Fellow, by courtesy, at the Woods Institute for the Environment

 Recent Publications